drkshrk/EcoDiscordPlugin/ConfigurationNoGUI.md

 **Admin Roles**
 Names of Discord roles which DiscordLink should consider as having admin privileges.
 The admin role names are not case sensitive.

-**Min Embed Size for Footer**
-Determines for what sizes of embeds to show the footer containing meta information about posted embeds.
-All embeds of sizes bigger than the selected one will have footers as well.

 ## Base Configuration - Eco
 **Server Name and Server Description**